Top-gg-Community/node-sdk/README.md

 # dblapi.js
-A module for interacting with the discordbots.org API
+An official module for interacting with the discordbots.org API

 ## Installation
 `npm install dblapi.js`